ClaytonFogler/SYE-Bayesian-Analysis-with-Football-Data/task_list.md

 ## Task List

+#### For September 25

+1. Distance try as quantitative and adjust the plot.

+2. Look into the formations more.
+Combine any that are similar; drop any that don't make sense to include (SPIKE).
+Add descriptions of each to the write-up.

+3. heatmap with `geom_tile()`.
+See code from email.

 #### For September 18

 1. Start on write-up, writing up part of an introduction and maybe giving some exploratory tables and descriptions.